gyawali9/svgr-react-icons/README.md

 ## Prerequisites

-Before using `svg-icon-package`, ensure you have:
+Before using `svgr-react-icons`, ensure you have:

 - Node.js (version 16 or higher)
 - React (version 18 or 19)